 In our experiment, a virtual dog and a female virtual human were chosen as the virtual support figures.
 The virtual dog was a purchased 3D character from the Unity Asset Store1, which is rigged and animated.
 The normal vectors in the original model were slightly adjusted to smooth out some of the edges on the virtual dog.
 The virtual human 3D character was modeled, rigged, and animated using Blender and AutoDesk Maya.
-The Unity Engine version 2018.3.14f1 was used to program the behavior of the two virtual support figures and the general control of the experiment, such as information logging, timing, and start/stop prompts on an optical see-through head-mounted display (HMD), Microsoft HoloLens 1 (frame rate: 60 Hz, field of view: $30^{\circ} \times 17^{\circ}$, and resolution: 1268×720 per eye [17,174]).
+The Unity Engine version 2018.3.14f1 was used to program the behavior of the two virtual support figures and the general control of the experiment, such as information logging, timing, and start/stop prompts on an optical see-through head-mounted display (HMD), Microsoft HoloLens 1 (frame rate: 60 Hz, field of view: $30 \,^{\circ} \times 17 \,^{\circ}$, and resolution: 1268×720 per eye [17, 174]).
 The baseline and random expressions of the virtual support figures were set to be positive and calming.
-This choice was inspired by findings from work by Christendeld et. al. [60] where real humans with positive expressions were deemed more supportive than those with neutral expressions.
-We applied this finding to the behaviors of both virtual support figures for a more equivalent design, while aiming for behaviors that are natural for each entity.
+This choice was inspired by findings from work by Christendeld et. al. [60] where real humans with positive expressions were deemed more support figures for a more equivalent design, while aiming for behaviors that are natural for each entity.
 The baseline expressions of the virtual support figures were set to be slightly smiling.

-Inttps://assetstore.unity.com/packages/3d/characters/animals/ dog-beagle-70832
+1https://assetstore.unity.com/packages/3d/characters/animals/ dog-beagle-70832